Engee documentation

 Yes

-# Forward voltages, Vf(Tj, If) — direct stress vector
+# Forward voltages, Vf(Tj, If) — forward stress vector

 Details

-The stresses in the forward direction.
-This parameter must be a vector of at least three non-negative elements.
+Stresses in the forward direction.
+This parameter must be a vector consisting of at least three non-negative elements arranged in ascending order.
+The zero point is optional ( C).

 Dependencies

-To use this parameter, set the parameter Table type to the value of Table in If(Tj, Vf) form.
+To use this parameter, set for the parameter Table type meaning Table in Vf(Tj, If) form.

 Units